Axiom A versus Newhouse phenomena for Benedicks-Carleson toy models: Proof of Theorem A

 Finally, the proof of the desired proposition follows from a direct combination of the two previous lemmas.

 3pt

-\noi{\em Proof of proposition \ref{inf-prop}:} It is proved by induction.
-Given $F\in {\cal U}_n$, we can use the lemma~\ref{l.hetero} to find $G$ $C^r$ close to $F$ keeping the same number $n$ of attracting periodic points of $G_n$ such that $G_{n+1}$ has a heteroclinic tangency.
-By lemma~\ref{l.sinks}, we can unfold this tangency to create a new sink, i.e., we can find $H\in\mathcal{U}_{n+1}$ $C^r$ close to $G$.
-The result follows.
+\noi{\em Proof of Proposition \ref{inf-prop}.} It is proved by induction.
+Given $G_n\in {\mathcal N}_n$, we can use Lemma~\ref{l.hetero} to find $G_{n+1}$ $C^r$-close to $G_n$ keeping the same number $n$ of attracting periodic points of $G_n$ and such that $G_{n+1}$ has a homoclinic tangency.
+By Lemma~\ref{l.sinks}, we can unfold this tangency to create a new sink, i.e., we can find $H\in\mathcal{N}_{n+1}$ $C^r$-close to $G_{n+1}$.
+The result follows by Baire's theorem.

-This completes the proof of theorem A.
+This completes the proof of Theorem A.

-\section{Proof of theorem B}
+\section{Proof of Theorem B}

 3pt